lizmat/SBOM-CycloneDX/README.md

     read-write
     ...

-The `cyclonedx` script takes **two** optional positional arguments: the name of the enum class to display information for, and the value for which to display information.
+The `cyclonedx-enums` script takes **two** optional positional arguments: the name of the enum class to display information for, and the value for which to display information.
 It defaults to `all` for the first positional argument, in which case all possible enum classes will be displayed.

 If no second positional argument is specified, then all possible values of the given enum will be shown.